ptlthg/MinecraftRenderer/README.md

 - Render player heads with arbitrary rotations and overlays using `MinecraftHeadRenderer`.
 - Render block and item models (including GUI transforms and per-face textures) with `MinecraftBlockRenderer`.
 - Default block and item renders keep the Minecraft inventory GUI rotation while staying orthographic by default.
-- Loads vanilla model and texture metadata directly from the JSON files in the `data/` directory – no need to unzip `client.jar`.
+- Loads vanilla model and texture metadata directly from the JSON files in the `minecraft/` directory – You need to unzip `client.jar` for this (it's the assets directory).
 - Ships with a small unit test suite to verify rendering stays functional.

 ## Getting started